MatPatCarry/DataIsYours/README.md

 # Data Analysis
-### In this folder are stored several solutions to tasks which revolves around Data Analysis topic.
-To deal with them I am use the technologies such as Pandas, PostgreSQL, PySpark, Python and more.
+### In this folder are stored several solutions to tasks which revolves around topics related to Data Analysis and databases.
+To deal with them I am use the technologies such as Pandas, PostgreSQL, PySpark and more.